 To develop in each child their unique qualities, equipping them to enjoy a successful, Christ-centred life.

-Our new school crest embodies the ethos of Oxford Falls Grammar; For Greatness, For Excellence, For Christ.
+Our school crest embodies the ethos of Oxford Falls Grammar; For Greatness, For Excellence, For Christ.
 Three symbolic images are encased within circles.
 Circles are ever present within the letters of our ethos and school name.
 The circle represents wholeness and totality.
 It connects our new crest with the old, the first and original shape of the Northside Christian School emblem.

 - The Crown – Greatness, The Star – Excellence, The Cross – Christ